dasiths/dasiths.github.io/_posts/2018-10-02-nimbleconfig-a-simple-config-injector-for-net.md

 tags: [NimbleConfig, Open Source, ConfigInjector]
 ---

-I recently started an open sourced project called NimbleConfig.
+I recently started an open sourced project called NimbleConfig (hosted [in GitHub](https://github.com/dasiths/NimbleConfig)).
 It is a simple, unambitious, convention-based configuration injector for .NET using IConfiguration (`Microsoft.Extensions.Configuration`) with full support for AspNetCore.

 ## A Bit of History